Read Through the Bible in a Year Plan: Psalm 102-104

 Here’s why it matters: If it was simply “Who forgives all my iniquity,” then it would be conditional.
 The emphasis would be on something I did.
 He heals all my iniquity because I did such and such.
 He heals my diseases because I did this or that.

-But God forgives me because He is the One Who Forgives.
+But God forgives me because He is the Forgiving One.
 He heals because He is Ha Rapha– The Healing One.
 And so on throughout this list.

 These are not things God chooses to do.
 If they were, He could just as easily choose not to do them.
 No, they are attributes of His character.